ai-robots-txt/ai.robots.txt/README.md

 If you'd like to add information about a crawler to the list, please make a pull request with the bot name added to `robots.txt`, `ai.txt`, and any relevant details in `table-of-bot-metrics.md` to help people understand what's crawling.

+## Usage

+Many visitors will find these files from this repository most useful:
+- `robots.txt`
+- `.htaccess`

+The first one tells search engine and AI crawlers which parts of your website should be scanned or avoided.
+The webpages of your server are returned anyway, but the crawler "pledges" not to use them.
+By default, the provided `robots.txt` tells every AI crawler not to scan any page in your website.
+This is not bulletproof, as an evil crawler could simply ignore the `robots.txt` content.

+The second one tells your own webserver to return an error page when one of the listed AI crawlers tries to request a page from your website.
+A `.htaccess` file does not work on every webserver, but works correctly on most common and cheap shared hosting providers.
+The majority of AI crawlers set a "User Agent" string in every request they send, by which they are identifiable: this string is used to filter the request.
+Instead of simply hoping the crawler pledges to respect our intention, this solution actively sends back a bad webpage (an error or an empty page).
+Note that this solution isn't bulletproof either, as anyone can fake the sent User Agent.

+We suggest adding both files, as some crawlers may respect `robots.txt` while not having an identifiable User Agent; on the other hand, other crawlers may not respect the `robots.txt`, but they provide a identifiable User Agent by which we can filter them out.

 ## Contributing

 A note about contributing: updates should be added/made to `robots.json`.
 A GitHub action, courtesy of [Adam](https://github.com/newbold), will then generate the updated `robots.txt` and `table-of-bot-metrics.md`.